Theory into Practice

 Learning Objectives

-- Learners will describe the ways that alpha-theta neurotherapy benefits users when working with those seeking performance enhancement.
+- How alpha-theta neurotherapy benefits users when working with those seeking

-- Learners will describe Penniston’s general outcomes in working with individuals with addiction.
+performance enhancement. - Penniston’s general outcomes in working with individuals with addiction.

-- Learners will name elements alpha-theta neurotherapy has in common with ancient mystic practices.
+- That alpha-theta neurotherapy has elements in common with ancient mystic practices.

 What will you get as a result of this training?